keithledgerwood/WICLab-guide/05-governance.md

 4. Optional.
 Select the **Activity** tab to verify that the app was assigned to the new employee.

-### As the new employee, verify access to the app
+### As the new employee, verify access to Navan

-1. Return back to the new employee browser session.
+1. Return back to the new employee browser session
 2. Reload the End-User Dashboard, and verify the new employee has access to Navan.

 ## Workflow Connections